Here is all the wisdom we can muster. Tap the bars to open the full text below.

 Q – What is Open Studio?

-A – This is our ONCE-A-MONTH (on the first Saturday of each month) free art session for our students (11 am -12:30 pm for ages 4-8, & 1-3 pm for ages 8 and up).
+A – This is our ONCE-A-MONTH (on the first Saturday of each month) free art session for our students (See our Calendar Page).
 We understand that some artists want or need extra time to work in our studio.
 Also, if you miss a class, you can get some instruction for making up the missed work or catching up on a project you’re in the middle of.
 There is a teacher, but it’s not a structured class.
 You can get some help as you need it.
 Sometimes the teacher is painting too.
-All 3 studios are open and you can drop in at any time during the 3 hours.
-It is usually on the first Saturday of the month, and is from 1pm to 4pm.
+All 3 studios are open and you can drop in at any time during the open hours.
+It is usually on the first Saturday of the month with 3 sessions for all ages.

 Q – What if I need to quit the art course sometime during the year?